gpaux/Mediana/CaseStudy01.md

             samples = samples("Treatment"))
 {% endhighlight %}

-### Evaluation Model
+### Define an Evaluation Model

-The Data and Analysis models specified above collectively define the Clinical Scenarios to be examined in the PAH clinical trial.
-The scenarios are evaluated using metrics that are aligned with the clinical objectives of the trial, e.g., in this case it is most appropriate to use regular power or, more formally, *marginal power*.
-This metric is specified using an Evaluation Model.
+The data and analysis models specified above collectively define the Clinical Scenarios to be examined in the PAH clinical trial.
+The scenarios are evaluated using success criteria or metrics that are aligned with the clinical objectives of the trial.
+In this case it is most appropriate to use regular power or, more formally, *marginal power*.
+This success criterion is specified in the evaluation model.

-Again, the Evaluation Model must be initialized:
+First of all, the evaluation model must be initialized:

 {% highlight R %}
 case.study1.evaluation.model = EvaluationModel()
 {% endhighlight %}

-The metric of interest (marginal power) is defined using the `Criterion` object:
+Secondly, the success criterion of interest (marginal power) is defined using the `Criterion` object:
 {% highlight R %}
 case.study1.evaluation.model = case.study1.evaluation.model +
   Criterion(id = "Marginal power",